 To A Body of Water

-To this day, water bodies are vulnerable to sudden inputs of chemicals, such as those found in acid rain and wastewater.
-This can cause quick changes in the acid/base balance of a lake - for instance, lowering the pH of the lake water.
+Even today, water bodies are vulnerable to sudden chemical inputs, such as those in acid rain and wastewater.
+These can cause quick changes in a lake's acid/base balance, lowering its pH.

 To Aquatic Organisms